 Dr. Jeffrey Brady

-Rear Admiral Jeffrey Brady, M.D., M.P.H., United States Public Health Service, has served as the Director of AHRQ's Center for Quality Improvement and Patient Safety since 2014.
-He is as a member of the AHRQ Senior Leadership Team and leads a part of the Agency that conducts several AHRQ programs, including:
+Jeffrey Brady, M.D., M.P.H., has served as the Director of AHRQ's Center for Quality Improvement and Patient Safety since 2014.
+He co-chairs the National Steering Committee for Patient Safety, which released a National Action Plan in 2020.
+As a member of the AHRQ Senior Leadership Team, he leads a part of the Agency that conducts several AHRQ programs, including

 - Patient Safety Research.